themepark-dev/theme.park/.github/CONTRIBUTING.md

 # Contributing to theme.park

 - If you want to discuss changes, you can also bring it up in our Discord server
+- PR's are done against the develop branch.

 ## New theme option